wazuh/wazuh-documentation/source/user-manual/agent-enrollment/index.rst

 #.
 An installed and running Wazuh manager.

 #.
-An installed Wazuh agent on the endpoint in need of enrollment.
+An installed and running Wazuh agent on the endpoint that the user needs to enroll.

 #.
-Connectivity between the server in which the Wazuh manager is installed and the endpoint.
-This server should have the following default ports opened to allow the Wazuh manager to establish communication with the agents:
+Outbound connectivity between the Wazuh agent and the Wazuh manager services.
+The following ports are configurable:

    - 1514/TCP for agent communication.
    - 1515/TCP for enrollment via automatic agent request.